spamtongspamton8263-prog/ispecula-wikapedia/entitys.md

 **sequence breaker, god of sound**

 - personality: Calm, soft-spoken, used to the weight of hearing everything.
 Loves music.
 Speaks in short, direct sentences.
 Unshaken by chaos.
-- appearance: da capo e.g.o suit, long white hair to elbows, face covered by a black box (reason TBD).
+- appearance: A minimalist white formal suit with oversized sleeves, angular tailoring, and a bold black chest insignia., long white hair to elbows, face covered by a black box.
 - quote: "let the orchestra begin. movement 1: moonlight sonata."
 - weapon: da capo